-Important: Please submit all pages (1 thru 9) regardless if all sections were applicable or not.
+Important: Please submit all pages (1 thru 6) regardless if all sections were applicable or not.

-Complete beneficiary information is provided in section 2.

-- □ Reviewed and provided a federal income tax withholding percentage in section 9.
-Applicable only if 20% mandatory withholding does not apply. - \Box The beneficiary signed in section 11 or 12, as applicable. - □ The employer sponsoring this plan or its authorized agents has signed in section 13. - □ If applicable, a state inheritance tax waiver is attached. - □ If you are rolling over assets into a new Invesco account, the appropriate account application is completed and attached. - □ If there is an outstanding loan on this account, complete section 6 and attach a completed Invesco Solo 401(k) and 403(b) Repayment Change Form if applicable. - □ If there is a beneficial owner(s) that owns 25% or more of the entity as indicated in section 2C, complete the attached Beneficial Ownership Information form.
+- Complete beneficiary information is provided in section 2. - □ Reviewed and provided a federal income tax withholding percentage in section 6.
+Applicable only if 20% mandatory withholding does not apply. - □ The percentage of the deceased participant's account the beneficiary named in section 2 should receive is provided in section 4. - □ The beneficiary signed in section 8 if taking a distribution or rolling over assets to another custodian. - □ The employer, plan administrator/trustee or successor plan administrator/trustee signed in section 9 and a medallion signature guarantee provided. - □ If applicable, a state inheritance tax waiver is attached. - □ If you are rolling over assets into a new Invesco account, the appropriate account application is completed and attached. - □ If there is an outstanding loan on this account, complete section 3 and attached a completed Invesco Solo 401(k) and 403(b) Repayment Change Form if applicable. - □ If there is a beneficial owner(s) that owns 25% or more of the entity as indicated in section 2C, complete the attached Beneficial Ownership Information form.